bishopcurtisj/honeybee/docs/TO-DO.md

 - [x] Set up the ability for agents to purchase information, for now it will be all or nothing.
 - [x] Add registration function wrappers to experiment.py
-- [ ] Update the functions that call systems so that they can store and include extra params.
+- [x] Update the functions that call systems so that they can store and include extra params.
-	- [ ] Update learning.py to better match other systems
+	- [x] Update learning.py to better match other systems
 - [ ] Update the calculations of returns to use a function stored in market so that this change can be made by users easier
 - [x] Replace components.id with components.agent_id
 - [ ] Fix genetic algorithm so that it uses the correct indices rather than hard coded ones that may or may not be wrong.
+	- [ ] How to handle num_params?
+- [x] Refactor to remove magic numbers
+- [ ] As more utility/objective functions are added, consider refactoring to match demand/spread

 ## Requirements for alpha

 - [x] Work on documentation, start making not of what fields each module requires agents to have.
 	- [x] Add acceptable values to components
 	- [x] Add acceptable pairings of functions to models

 - [ ] Rewrite agent_constructor.py using new fields
-	- [ ] Update Demand/Learning Algorithm and demand/info parameters
+	- [x] Update Demand/Learning Algorithm and demand/info parameters
-	- [ ] Need to redo how `AgentInfo` handles function parameters.
+	- [x] Need to redo how `AgentInfo` handles function parameters.
+	- [ ] Add new columns to module documentation
 	- [ ] Update documentation to add usage of experiment.py and agent_constructor.py
 - [ ] Rewrite test suite and begin debugging